Reading is one of the most fundamental skills your child will learn in primary school.

 We have a class competition to see which class has the highest percentage of reading stars and children are also rewarded with the chance to win a book prize!

 Reading Scheme Book Bands

-We use books from a wide range of different phonic based reading schemes.
+We use books from a wide range of different phonic based reading schemes throughout school.
+In Reception, Year 1 and Year 2 we use 'Books for Bags' as part of our RWI programme.
+The core Read Write Inc. Phonics storybooks are the best option for home reading: children read the story three times at school and read it again at home to build their confidence and fluency.
+Book Bag books are supplementary books for children to practise sound-blending.
+Each book corresponds with a core Read Write Inc. Phonics book.
+It has a similar theme and the same graphemes.
+For example, the Book Bag Book Red Hat Rob builds on the core storybook, Black Hat Bob.
 We believe this gives children plenty of choice within a carefully graduated structure of books of increasing difficulty.
 The reading books at school are colour coded according to their level of difficulty.
-If you think your child’s book is too hard or too easy, please inform their their teacher.
+If you think your child’s book is too hard or too easy, please inform their class teacher.

 There are 100 words in English that make up the majority of what we read, they are known as "little" words like "the, is, and".